naplab/naplab.github.io/index.md

 		}
 	}
 </style>
+Welcome to the **Neural Acoustic Processing Laboratory** at Columbia University.
+Our research is dedicated to understanding and engineering the future of human auditory communication, and it is built on three core pillars:
 <div class="about-page-wrapper">
-    <p class="lead">Welcome to the <strong class="lab-name">Neural Acoustic Processing Laboratory</strong> at Columbia University.
-Our research is dedicated to understanding and engineering the future of human auditory communication, and it is built on three core pillars:</p>

     <section class="research-cards">
         <article class="research-card" tabindex="0">
             <div class="icon" aria-hidden="true" style="font-size: 3rem;">